Charlie X: Production history

 The premise for this episode formed part of Gene Roddenberry's original March 1964 pitch for Star Trek, under the name "The Day Charlie Became God".
-When the series entered production, Roddenberry assigned it to Dorothy C. Fontana to dramatize.
+When the series entered production, Roddenberry assigned it to D. C. Fontana to dramatize.

 For a while during production, the episode was known as "Charlie's Law"; a name which survived in the James Blish adaptation of the episode for Bantam Books.
 In a scene in the script which did not air, Charlie's Law is stated as "You'd better be nice to Charlie ... or else."

 Gene Roddenberry made an uncredited audio cameo as the cook (or mess officer) who exclaims that the turkey-shaped meatloaf in the galley ovens has turned into real turkeys.
-This was his only appearance in The Original Series.
+This was his only speaking role in Star Trek: The Original Series.

 Reception

 Zack Handlen of The A.V.
 Club gave the episode a "B" rating.
 Handlen marked the episode down for its poor treatment of Yeoman Janice Rand and use of the "god-child" cliché, but praised more "disturbing" elements of the episode, such as Charlie's pranks and his eventual fate.

-In 2016, Syfy ranked guest star Robert Walker's performance as Charlie, as the 6th best guest star on the original series and Uhura's singing as the character's seventh best moment in Star Trek.
+In 2016, Syfy ranked guest star Robert Walker's performance as Charlie as the 6th best guest star on the original series and Uhura's singing as the character's seventh best moment in Star Trek.

-Legacy

-The eponymous character Charlie Evans is featured as an adult in the fan-created, non-canon miniseries Star Trek: Of Gods and Men.